SACTAN/AI-powered-locator-generation/README.md

-Self-Healing demo with AI Integration
+# **Self-Healing selenium Automation locators with AI Integration** 🚀

 Overview
 This project is a Self-Healing locator demo designed to enhance the robustness of Selenium-based test automation.
 It leverages AI-powered locator generation using Ollama to dynamically adapt to UI changes, reducing maintenance overhead and improving test stability.

 Key Features
 Self-Healing Mechanism: Automatically recovers from failed locators (e.g., NoSuchElementException) by generating alternative XPath selectors.